swilliamrobert/mindvalley/google-analytics-popular-posts/readme.txt

 - Register your WordPress website URL.
 - After register your website, you can get Profile ID from Profile Settings.
 - In WordPress Admin Panel, Go to the settings and choose Google Analytics Popular Post link and Register your Website Profile ID.

+== Display Popular Post ==

+- You can see the most popular post in 'Popular Post' tab in Main website.